Gabriel-Zhou/RDA-PRAGMA-Data-Service/README.md

-# Lifemapper Landing Page
+# RDA-PRAGMA-Data-Service

-Lifemapper landing page is designed for users to quick access biodiversity data objects metadata and lineage.
+RDA-PRAGMA-Data-Service is designed for users to quick access biodiversity data objects metadata and lineage.
+It also provides data comparison service to detect if output has been updated due to possible mutations.
 It is composed of a three-layer architecture:

 1. Backend layer: Backend layer includes one persistent MongoDB service which is served as metadata repository and file archive which hosts biodiversity objects.
 2. Middle Layer: Middle layer includes web service using Spring framework which responds to queries or ingestions by accessing backend mongoDB and file archive.